-This font format will no longer be supported by Adobe products in 2023.
+This font format is longer supported by Adobe products.

 Type 1 is a font format desktop publishers have used for years.
-In January 2023, these fonts will be labeled “missing” on InDesign and other Adobe Creative Cloud programs.
-That means you need a plan to replace them in your documents.
+Starting in January 2023, these fonts are labeled “missing” on InDesign and other Adobe Creative Cloud programs.
+That means you need to replace them in your documents.

 Adobe invented Type 1 fonts in 1984 but later switched to using OpenType fonts (those with the “.otf” file extension).
 These fonts work across both PCs and Macs and have many more glyph options than the older format.